Sport BTEC Certificate-Extended Certificate - Level 3 - Full-time (North Devon)

 Learners will have the chance to investigate the effects of exercise on each of the body systems by taking part in practical activities and conducting physiological tests to help see for themselves, how each of these react.
 This will involve taking part in maximal fitness tests.
 You will be assessed in this unit by an externally set exam.

 Practical Sports Performance.

 As the title suggests this unit will be based around performing, analysing and reviewing performance.
 Students will have to demonstrate their technical ability, tactical awareness and knowledge of rules for specific sports.
 This will be assessed by video evidence, practical assignments and reflective analysis.

-Learners investigate the sports industry, employment opportunities and careers on offer in this area.
+Learners investigate the sports industry, employment opportunities and career pathways on offer in this area.
 There is a chance to look into future careers with a focus on how learners might take the next steps.
-There is also a focus on writing a CV, completing job applications and taking part in interview processes.
+It gives learners a clear insight into what a learner might progress onto and a clear pathway towards a successful Career in the Industry.
+There is also a focus on writing a CV, completing job applications and taking part in a job interview process, developing skills and giving experiences relevant to any future career pathway.
 It also covers the responsibilities and roles that need to be developed for someone looking to work in the sports industry.
 This unit is assessed using coursework assignments.

 To be accepted onto a two-year Level 3 programme, all entrants must hold at least a grade 4 in GCSE Maths and a grade 4 in GCSE English, as well as at least three other GCSEs at grade 4 (C) or above.
 Certain subjects require a minimum of GCSE grade 6.

 Having taken GCSE PE is an advantage but not essential.
 A good understanding of Biology will also be an advantage, and we recommend you have a 4/5 or above in a related science subject.
 Regular participation in sport is also required and you will be expected to develop your skills either in one of our sports performance academies or outside of the college environment.